The Quantum Migration Becomes the Trust Rollover

 Agentic AI adds another pressure.
 Agents need identity, delegated authorization, tool permissions, receipts, audit logs, revocation, and sometimes payment authority.
 Each layer tends to reach for cryptographic mechanisms: signed agent requests, token-bound authorization, tamper-evident logs, signed software artifacts, secure attestations, and receipts that reconstruct what happened.
 If autonomous systems become ordinary institutional actors, then post-quantum migration becomes part of agent governance.

 Model supply chains matter too.
 Model weights, datasets, evaluation reports, system cards, safety cases, plugins, tool servers, and fine-tuned adapters all create provenance questions.
 Which artifact was released?
 Which version was evaluated?
 Which adapter was loaded?
 Which tool schema was active?
 Which signature proves that a model file was not replaced?
-In an AI economy, cryptographic signatures become part of how institutions distinguish artifact from forgery.
+In an AI economy, cryptographic signatures become part of how institutions distinguish artifact from forgery, and those signatures should connect to data sheets, system cards, model-weight security, data provenance, and audit trails rather than standing alone.

 The deep point is that AI governance is not only policy around model behavior.
 It is trust infrastructure around model-mediated reality.
 Once the world is full of generated media, agent actions, machine-written records, and synthetic evidence, the ability to verify origin, authority, and sequence becomes part of public reason.